zarf-dev/zarf/adr/0009-yolo-mode.md

 ## Context

-Zarf has rooted in the idea of declarative K8s deployments for disconnected environments.
+Zarf was rooted in the idea of declarative K8s deployments for disconnected environments.
 Many of the design decisions made in Zarf are based on this idea.
-However in certain connected environments, Zarf can still be leveraged as a way to define declarative deployments and upgrades without the constraints of disconnected environments.
+However, in certain connected environments, Zarf can still be leveraged as a way to define declarative deployments and upgrades without the constraints of disconnected environments.
 To that end, providing a declarative way to deploy Zarf packages without the need for a Zarf init package would be useful in such environments.

 ## Decision